jmagar/piper/backend/README.md

     - `.gitignore` is configured to ignore `.env` to prevent accidental commits of the credentials.

-3. Configure LLM and MCP Servers settings `llm_mcp_config.json5` as needed.
+3. Configure LLM and MCP Servers settings in `../llm_mcp_config.json5` as needed.

     - [The configuration file format](https://github.com/hideya/mcp-client-langchain-ts/blob/main/llm_mcp_config.json5)
       for MCP servers follows the same structure as